peakshift/bitcoin-ux/lnurl/explainer.md

     "lnurl1dp68gurn8ghj7mrww4exctt5dahkccn00qhxget8wfjk2um0veax2un09e3k7mf0w5lhz0fhve3nsdenxejkzdenxscxxv33x93kxc3evymkycesvymxxdfj8qcrgdfkv93nxvfev9jngcejv9nxxvpevgergepnxa3xgep58qukyakqmda"
     ```

-1. **`User`: Scan the LNURL QR Code (or copy-paste the LNURL bech32 string)**
+1. **`LN WALLET`: Scan the LNURL QR Code (or copy-paste the LNURL bech32 string)**

     The user opens an LNURL-enabled wallet and scans or pastes the LNURL invoice.
-The wallet then calls the endpoint and receives a response with parameters required to be filled into an LN invoice by the **Recipient-Server**.
+The wallet then calls the endpoint and receives a response with parameters required to be filled into an LN invoice by the **`LN SERVICE`**.

     ```sh
     # Wallet decodes the LNURL invoice and sends a GET request to decoded url